TrellixVulnTeam/swahilipython_SCMU/Doc/using/mac.rst

 * A :file:`Python 3.8` folder in your :file:`Applications` folder.
 In here
-  you find IDLE, the development environment that is a standard part of official Python distributions; PythonLauncher, which handles double-clicking Python scripts from the Finder; and the "Build Applet" tool, which allows you to package Python scripts as standalone applications on your system.
+  you find IDLE, the development environment that is a standard part of official Python distributions; PythonLauncher, which handles double-clicking Python scripts kutoka the Finder; and the "Build Applet" tool, which allows you to package Python scripts as standalone applications on your system.

 * A framework :file:`/Library/Frameworks/Python.framework`, which includes the